sotiris-chrysanthou/LACrimes/README.md

 ORDER BY CrimeCount DESC
 OFFSET 1 LIMIT 1
 ```
-### **Query 9**: Find the most common type of weapon used against victims depending on their group of age.
+### **Query9**: Find the most common type of weapon used against victims depending on their group of age.
 The age groups are formed by bucketing ages every 5 years, e.g., 0 ≤ x < 5, 5 ≤ x < 10, etc..
 ```sql
 WITH RankedWeapons AS (
     SELECT